hakger/playfair-webfont/README.md

 ## Use ##

-1. Use Bower to install the aleo package
+1. Use Bower to install the playfair package
   ```sh
   bower install playfair-webfont --save
   ```

 2. Use [Wiredep](https://github.com/taptapship/wiredep) to wire appropriate
-dependencies into right places
+dependencies into right places, or link manually to
+ - css/playfair-webfont.min.css
+ - less/playfair-webfont.less
+ - scss/playfair-webfont.scss

 ## Font Info ##

 ### Plaifair Display ###

+* **Version**
+Version 1.005

 * **Description**
 Playfair is a transitional design, that is well suited for titling and